Cryru/Emotion/README.md

   - Default cameras include one which follows the mouse and one which follows a target transform.
 - Rendering
   - Primitives like lines and rectangles.
+  - Transformation matrix.
   - Batching and buffer mapping.
   - Square textures.
   - Text.
     - Includes advanced font drawing with control over each individual glyph.
     - Richtext featuring auto wrapping, alignment, markup, and more.
-- Sound engine with effects.
+- Sound engine with fading effects.
+  - Play on multiple layers.
 - UI system.
   - Customize base controls through inheritance or use them straight away.
-  - Inter
+  - Layouting and anchoring.
 - Tiled integration and rendering.
   - Includes layer opacity, multiple tilesets, animated tiles, and more.
 - An implementation of A*.
   - With the ability to add a custom heuristics function, and perform other customizations.
 - A Javascript scripting engine.
-- Logging and additional debugging.
+- Logging and graphical debugging.
+- Scenes in the form of layers.
+Have your UI, pause menu, levels, or anything on separate scenes.

 ## How to use it?